 Officials said for tax year 2011, Williams provided fraudulent W2s for two people for wages and taxes withheld from an employer for which they were not employed.

 Income tax returns were presented to the state Department of Revenue with the fraudulent W2 forms resulting in refunds, according to the release.
 For tax year 2012, Williams prepared her return along with the two other people’s returns using fraudulent W2s and electronically submitted the tax returns along with the W2s to taxing authorities resulting in tax refunds.

-Davis was being held Thursday at J. Reuben Long Detention Center pending.
+Williams is being held at J. Rueben Long Detention Center pending a bond hearing.

 Contact TONYA ROOT at 444-1723 or follow her at Twitter.com/tonyaroot.